 15. Abstract Clay Wall Hooks

 Shape clay into abstract organic forms, add a small knob or hook element before drying, and attach strong hardware to the back for mounting.
-Paint them in bold colors for a playful entryway or mudroom statement.
+Finish with metallic gold spray paint for a bold entryway statement or paint in any color that suits your space.
 These are way more interesting than standard hooks and they add sculptural dimension to your wall.
 Make them chunky enough to support coats and bags but keep the design playful and artistic.
-This is such an easy way to combine function with personality in high-traffic areas.

 Create shallow dishes with raised lines or ridges to allow water drainage and keep soap dry.
 The texture prevents soap from getting soggy and adds visual interest to your bathroom counter.
-Seal these really well since they’ll be exposed to water constantly.
-You can make them in any shape—oval, rectangular, organic—and paint or leave natural.
+Seal these really well with waterproof sealant since they’ll be exposed to water constantly.
+You can make them in any shape — oval, rectangular, organic — and paint or leave natural.
 These also make fantastic housewarming gifts paired with nice soap.
-Find more tiny projects in our small air dry clay ideas guide.

 17. Geometric Clay Magnets